 The most satisfied and hard-working employees are those who feel challenged and supported in their professional development.
 Employees at CROS NT can work in dual roles, not only in management but also in operational areas.
 This gives experienced employees the opportunity to move into roles with more leadership potential or which demand higher-level or different technical skills.

 On March 31, CROS NT hosted a complimentary webinar on the ways statistical programmers can work in dual roles and expand their skill set, as well as support different operational groups and get involved in the upfront project planning.
-The webinar was based on a paper titled “Dual Roles: I’m not just a programmer!” created by Laura Williams, Senior Statistical Programmer and Biostatistician of CROS NT, for the PhUSE US Connect 2020 conference.
+The webinar was based on a paper titled “Dual Roles: I’m not just a programmer!” created by Laura Williams, CROS NT Senior Statistical Programmer and Biostatistician, and Hunter Vega, CROS NT Principal Statistical Programmer and Project Manager, for the PhUSE US Connect 2020 conference.

 Continue reading for key highlights from the webinar.